wiktorkowalski/blog/src/content/blog/live-feature-flags-with-aws-systems-manager-and-dotnet.md

 # What are feature flags?

+Feature flags, also known as feature toggles, are a technique in modern software development that enables developers to turn certain functionalities on or off without altering the codebase.
+This approach facilitates controlled testing, phased rollouts, and the ability to quickly respond to issues by enabling or disabling features in real-time.
+By decoupling deployment and feature release, feature flags provide a flexible mechanism for managing and iterating on software features in various environments.

 # Setup in AWS

 I'm gonna assume you've got your AWS account and AWS CLI set up, so we're gonna skip that part.
-I'm also gonna assume you have created an empty ASP.NET API project
+I'm also gonna assume you have created an empty ASP.NET API project.

-Let's start by creating a parameter
+Let's start by creating a parameter:

 ```bash
 aws ssm put-parameter --name "/FeatureFlags/FeatureA" --value "true" --type String
 ```

-and then some more
+and then some more:

 ```bash
 aws ssm put-parameter --name "/FeatureFlags/FeatureB" --value "false" --type String
 aws ssm put-parameter --name "/FeatureFlags/FeatureC" --value "true" --type String
 ```

-and now let's check one just to be sure
+and now let's check one just to be sure:

 ```bash
 aws ssm get-parameter --name "/FeatureFlags/FeatureA"
 ```

-and list them all
+and list them all:

 ```bash
 aws ssm describe-parameters --filters "Key=Name,Values=/FeatureFlags/"
 ```

-That's all we need to do for now in AWS, let's move to code example
+That's all we need to do for now in AWS, let's move to code example.

 # Configuration

-Here's what you need to do:
-Install required package
+First, install required package:

 ```bash
 dotnet add package Amazon.Extensions.Configuration.SystemsManager --version 6.0.0
 ```

-and add following to `Program.cs`
+and add following to `Program.cs`:

 ```cs
 builder.Configuration.AddSystemsManager(o =>